Learning With Fun

 Whale Story

 Our whale was first observed live off Whidbey Island on 6/8/19 by a whale watch vessel.
-Was seen periodically throughout June with its body condition deteriorating.
+It was seen periodically throughout June, with its body condition deteriorating.
 He was found floating dead at about noon on July 6th in Budd Inlet in Olympia and was towed onto the beach the next day for a necropsy.
 His official number is CRC-1740.

 When a marine mammal dies, scientists conduct a necropsy, an animal version of an autopsy.
-During this process they take measurements and samples to determine the cause of death.
-If it is decided that the skeleton should be preserved, the whale is flensed.
+During this process, they take measurements and samples to determine the cause of death.
+If the skeleton is decided to be preserved, the whale is flensed.
 This is the process of removing as much soft tissue as humanly possible so the bones can buried to allow bacteria to eat what is left, leaving only the bones behind.

-The whale skeleton was already mostly cleaned by DFW and Cascadia when it was given to the museum.
-It is recommended to bury it for as long as possible since whale bones are extremely oily and the longer they sit in manure the better.
-We got them in the ground as soon as we could early 2020 and they were dug up late June 2021 for cleaning, whitening, and to be inventoried.
+When the whale skeleton was given to the museum, DFW and Cascadia had already mostly cleaned it.
+Since whale bones are extremely oily, the longer they sit in manure, the better, it is recommended that they be buried for as long as possible.
+We got them in the ground as soon as we could in early 2020, and they were dug up in late June 2021 for cleaning, whitening, and inventorying.

-The bones where then dug up by us and brought to Edge’s facility for storage and then were cleaned by Imagine Children’s Museum volunteers early July 2021.
+We then dug up the bones and brought them to Edge’s facility for storage.
+In early July 2021, Imagine Children’s Museum volunteers cleaned the bones.
 It was a hot, long day of scrubbing and bone identification.

-Right now, we are working on designing the best way to showcase the bones in a scientifically accurate and artistically pleasing way.
-This has been an interesting process as it is almost impossible to plan ahead when assembling such a complex biological structure.
+This has been an enjoyable process, as it is almost impossible to plan when assembling such a complex biological structure.

 Bones, Bones and more Bones